 Sciatica is one of the most common types of low back pain in the world, and when it doesn’t go away, it can be debilitating.
-If you’re suffering with chronic sciatica, contact Atlanta-area Polaris Spine & Neurosurgery Center, located in Sandy Springs and Smyrna, Georgia.
+If you’re suffering with chronic sciatica, contact Atlanta-area Polaris Spine & Neurosurgery Center, located in College Park, Sandy Springs and Smyrna, Georgia.
 The practice offers a variety of treatment options, from physical therapy to minimally invasive surgery, to help you get back on your feet.
 To take a step forward, call or use the online booking tool today.

 Sciatica is pain of the sciatic nerve, a nerve that originates in your low back and travels down both legs.